lucaskraus/certificates/README.md

 # Certifications and Certificates

-Certifications and certificates of courses and bootcamps completed throughout my career can be checked in this repository.
+Certifications and course and bootcamp certificates completed throughout my career can be found in this repository